ahughes117/schema_differ/README.md

 =============

+Update 15/08/2017:

+I added basic foreign key support for performing diffs, but I haven't tested it properly yet.

-PS: TODO: compare indexes, foreign keys and all of that as well.
+PS: TODO: compare indexes.
 Normally I don't index my staging database like the production one because there is no point and you can't fake the load properly.
 BUT, I do understand that not everyone is me and also some times it can come handy in non full database migrations, so depending on my free time, I will write functionality for it.